totop275/ss-datatables/README.md

 # ss-datatables
-A depency for handle datatables server side's request
+A handler for datatables server side's request